MrOlm/inStrain/docs/example_output.rst

 pass_min_read_ani
   The number of pairs of reads mapping to this scaffold that pass the min_read_ani cutoff

-unfiltered_reads
+filtered_priority_reads
+  The number of priority reads that pass the rest of the filters (will only be non-0 if a priority reads input file is provided)

+unfiltered_singletons
+  The number of reads detected in which only one read of the pair is mapped

+mean_insert_distance
+  Among all pairs of reads mapping to this scaffold, the mean insert distance.
+Note that the insert size is measured from the start of the first read to the end of the second read (2 perfectly overlapping 50bp reads will have an insert size of 50bp)

+pass_min_mapq
-  The raw number of reads that map to this scaffold
+  The number of pairs of reads mapping to this scaffold that pass the minimum mapQ score cutoff

-mean_pair_length
+mean_mistmaches
-  Among all pairs of reads mapping to this scaffold, the average length of both reads in the pair summed together
+  Among all pairs of reads mapping to this scaffold, the mean number of mismatches

 mean_mapq_score
   Among all pairs of reads mapping to this scaffold, the average mapQ score

+unfiltered_priority_reads
+  The number of reads that pass the pairing filter because they were part of the ``priority_reads`` input file (will only be non-0 if a priority reads input file is provided).

 pass_max_insert
   The number of pairs of reads mapping to this scaffold that pass the maximum insert size cutoff- that is, their insert size is less than 3x the median insert size of all_scaffolds.
 Note that the insert size is measured from the start of the first read to the end of the second read (2 perfectly overlapping 50bp reads will have an insert size of 50bp)

-unfiltered_singletons
-  The number of reads detected in which only one read of the pair is mapped.

-pass_min_insert
-  The number of pairs of reads mapping to this scaffold that pass the minimum insert size cutoff

-mean_PID
-  Among all pairs of reads mapping to this scaffold, the average percentage ID of both reads in the pair to the reference .fasta file

-mean_mistmaches
-  Among all pairs of reads mapping to this scaffold, the mean number of mismatches

 filtered_singletons
   The number of reads detected in which only one read of the pair is mapped AND which make it through to be considered.
-This will only be non-0 if the filtering settings allows non-paired reads.
+This will only be non-0 if the filtering settings allows non-paired reads

+mean_pair_length
+  Among all pairs of reads mapping to this scaffold, the average length of both reads in the pair summed together

 SNVs.tsv
 +++++++++++++++++